Jake Burger Preview, Player Props: Marlins vs. Dodgers

-Jake Burger, with a slugging percentage of .463 in his past 10 games -- including three home runs -- will be in action for the Miami Marlins versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, September 5 at 6:40 PM ET.
+On Wednesday, Jake Burger (.600 slugging percentage in past 10 games, including four home runs) and the Miami Marlins face the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
+First pitch is at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Nationals.
+In his most recent game, he hit a home run while going 2-for-3 against the Dodgers.

 Jake Burger Game Info & Props vs. the Dodgers